LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetCustomObjectByUid-get-">Custom Object By UID (GET)</h4>
  This API is used to retrieve all the custom objects by UID from cloud storage.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-object/custom-object-by-uid)

 ```java